 Pastor Matthew comes to a similar end to Wells’ Curate, but that’s where the similarity ends.
 The Curate is whiny and utterly lacking in self-possession; Matthew is soft-spoken, intelligent, compassionate, and, obviously, brave.
 He is right at the centre of the communal effort to tackle the catastrophe.
 But to fully understand the religious undertones that emerge in the adaptation, one would have to take other elements beyond this character into account.
 Most of all, there is the climactic scene, which takes place in, of course, a church.

 Wells’ story, then, proved very easily amenable to being turned to ideological purposes other than his own.
 Quite the reverse of his own, perhaps.
-This may well be because Wells’ curate is such an ideologically-loaded character – he’s not essential to the plot, only to his own small section of it.
+This may well be because Wells’ curate is such an ideologically loaded character – he’s not essential to the plot, only to his own small section of it.
 He has no other characteristics beyond those that relate to the political valence of the movie.
 So it’s easy to change these elements without having any knock-on effect on the story as a whole.
 This is the irony of such a simply political approach to character.
 Had the Curate been a more complex character, and/or more integrated into the plot, it would have been difficult to change him without it jarring notably with other elements of the narrative.
-As it is, the story in the adaptation moves along quite smoothly, and the death of the curate does not seem to be in any way out of keeping with it.
-A single story can, very easily with just a few simple moves, turned into an ideological opposition of itself.
+As it is, the story in the adaptation moves along quite smoothly, and the death of the Curate does not seem to be in any way out of keeping with it.
+A single story can, very easily with just a few simple moves, turned into an ideological opposite of itself.